 - Your quality of life without treatment outweighs the benefits of dialysis or a transplant

 - You are unable to have dialysis because of other serious illnesses, or

 - That you are having dialysis, but another serious illness will shorten your life

 Regardless of the level of your CKD, or the treatments you choose to have, the kidney unit medical professionals will ensure that you are cared for and you have the best quality of life possible.
 Chronic kidney disease may be a long-term illness without a cure, but there are many treatment options and things that can be done to ensure you have relief of the symptoms and you can condition to live as full of a life as possible.

 Personal Alarm Information

 Our personal alarm service is ideal for those who suffer from long-term medical conditions such as chronic kidney disease.
 Having a little pendant button on your wrist makes it so much easier to call for help in an emergency situation.
-You’ll be connected to our highly-trained, 24-hour, Care Team – who respond within seconds to your alarm call.
+You'll be connected to our highly-trained, 24-hour, Response Team - who respond within seconds to your alarm call.

 You also won't need to pay any VAT on an alarm when you have a condition like CKD.
 For further information please call our friendly team on 0800 999 0400.

 Editor's Note: This article was updated on 10th May 2022 to reflect current information.